Filter Options

 Which animals am I likely to see?

 “You’ll see plenty of animals on a 5-day safari in Kenya, including most if not all of the Big Five.
 The Masai Mara offers incredible wildlife viewing.
 Lion and cheetah are very common, and you have a good chance of seeing leopard too.
 Big herds of elephant roam most of Kenya’s popular parks and reserves, and you’ll probably also see giraffe, zebra and buffalo.
 Hippo pods can be seen in many Kenyan waterways and crocodile are usually basking on the sandbanks.
 Rhino are a bit more difficult to spot in some of Kenya’s parks.
-The best places to see them are Amboseli NP and the Laikipia reserves, where both black and white rhino are very common, although the latter is usually harder to spot.
+The best places to see them are Lake Nakuru NP, Nairobi National Park and the Laikipia reserves, where both black and white rhino are very common, although the latter is usually harder to spot.
 There are lots of antelope and gazelle as well.
 Some are widespread, such as waterbuck and Grant’s gazelle, but others, for instance Beisa oryx and gerenuk, are restricted to specific areas.”

 6